VISIBOX MANUAL

 You can alter the speed of a video clip from within Visibox by right-clicking on the Clip thumbnail and selecting

 from the contextual menu.
 There are several options ranging from 3x down to .1x normal speed.
-The same option is available in the menu at the top.Clips in the Preview
+The same option is available in the menu at the top.Output View in the Preview Pane

-Grab the bar at the top of the Preview to make it larger.
+Grab the bar at the top of the Preview to make it larger or smaller.
 This is helpful for seeing what Clips are queued and available from a distance while you are on stage.
+You can also click on this bar to hide the Preview area entirely.

 Rounded Corners